 Zip by electric scooter to reach Auckland's best city beaches

 Electric scooters and e-bikes can also be accessed via the Uber app, with interactive maps showing the location of scooters and bikes around town.
-They're an excellent option for short hops around the city or for exploring the harborside Wynyard Quarter precinct.
+It's an excellent option for short hops around the city or for exploring the harborside Wynyard Quarter precinct.
 Rival company Beam also offers electric scooters, while nextbike provides modern pedal-powered transport; book vehicles via their apps.

 Note that Uber's scooters and e-bikes and Beam's scooters can be left anywhere in the city at the end of a one-way journey, but nextbikes must be parked at one of their official rental stations, all of which are in the CBD and central Auckland suburbs.
-There's a NZ$2 (US$1.30) surcharge if a bike is left in nextbike's Flexzone – indicated on their website – and not at a rental station.
+There's a NZ$2 (US$1.18) surcharge if a bike is left in nextbike's Flexzone – indicated on its website – and not at a rental station.

-In Auckland, give the car a miss (mostly…)
+In Auckland, (mostly) give the car a miss

 Driving a car is not recommended if your Auckland sojourn is mainly focused on the central city and the waterfront.
-Parking is expensive, and increasingly hard to find in key areas including the CBD and Karangahape Road where the council has installed bike paths and replaced parking spots with pedestrian-friendly street furniture and shared spaces.
+Parking is expensive and increasingly hard to find in key areas including the CBD and Karangahape Road, where the council has installed bike paths and replaced parking spots with pedestrian-friendly street furniture and shared spaces.

 It is, however, worth considering renting a car for easy day trips out of Auckland, particularly if your accommodation has parking.
-The usual international hire firms have offices and the airport and in the center.
+The usual international hire firms have offices at the airport and in the center.
 For a rewarding day drive, follow Scenic Drive through a twisting forest-clad labyrinth to reach the surf beaches of Auckland’s rugged west coast.